-70. Professionally qualified personnel are requested to support the maintenance of case-specific strands of the knowledge base and ensure that multilingual complexities are effectively managed.
-These persons will assist the Prosecution Division with all matters relating to disclosure obligations.
+70. Professionally qualified personnel are requested to support the maintenance of case-specific strands of the knowledge base and ensure that multilingual complexities are

 One GS-OL Transcription Coordinator

 71. This post is requested to oversee the selection of suitably competent transcribers, ensure the efficient deployment of the transcription team and to manage the workflow in accordance with priorities.